 There are so many options within Thailand, and they have heaps of cheap flights internally.

 These places are a fantastic start.
 Chang mai for jungle treks, jungle life (its the 2nd biggest city in Thailand) you can relax with Elephants etc.

 Phuket, Tourist area, still quite good.

-My choice would be Koh Samui or Chang Mai, however from Bangkok be sure to check out the tiger temple, its one of the best attractions to see. about 8 years ago
+My choice would be Koh Samui or Chang Mai, however from Bangkok be sure to check out the tiger temple, its one of the best attractions to see. over 8 years ago